-Are you irritated by the amount of noise coming through your glass french doors?
-Wondering how to soundproof them and reduce the noise?
+Are you irritated by the amount of noise coming through your glass doors?
+Wondering how to soundproof french doors?

-It’s hard to deny it – French doors are stunning.
-Even the most basic model looks a million times better than ordinary style doors and adds warmth and style to your home.
+It’s hard to deny it – French doors are amazing.
+They’re styling and classy.
+Even the most basic model looks a million times better than ordinary-style doors and adds warmth and style to your home.

-But unfortunately, there is a downside.
-Glass doors are notorious for letting the ridiculous level of noise in.
-With some models, particularly those that don’t have double glazing windows, you can hear almost everything happening outside.
+But unfortunately, there is a downside to french doors too.
+The mostly glass doors are notorious for letting a ridiculous level of sound in.
+With some models, particularly those that don’t have double-glazing windows in them, you can hear almost everything that’s happening outside.

 In this guide, you’ll discover how to soundproof french doors.
 The advice I’m going to show you will work for interior and exterior french doors.

-Before I show you how to soundproof french doors, I must first explain how sound travels through such doors.
-This knowledge will help you understand and apply the following soundproofing tips better.
+Before I show you how to soundproof your french doors, I must first explain why you hear the sound through them in the first place.

-So, the problem has much to do with the way french doors are made.
-This also means that you improve their soundproofing qualities by targeting some of those issues.
+(This also means that you improve their soundproofing qualities by targeting some of those issues.)

 Most of the sound you hear through french doors is called airborne sound.